T-TESS for Late Hires

 A teacher in the first year of appraisal under T-TESS and teachers new to the district must participate in a GSPD plan conference.
 Teachers beginning before the first day of instruction must submit their plan for approval to their appraiser within six weeks from the day of completion of the orientation.
 Using a similar timeline for teachers hired after the first day of instruction would be the best approach.

+Busy administrators may forget to implement all or some of the appraisal process or to adhere to the district’s appraisal calendar.
 A full appraisal process is important to confirm a teacher was the right hire.
-If a waiver must be sought, consider a partial waiver (e.g., student growth requirement).
-This spring, busy administrators may forget to implement all or some of the appraisal process or to adhere to the district’s appraisal calendar.
-Reminding them to be diligent in these duties will benefit the late hire teacher and the district.
+Reminding appraisers to be diligent in these duties will benefit the late hire teacher and the district.

 Cheryl Hoover